rubinius/rubinius/web/_includes/instructions.markdown

    Cause the toplevel enclosing scope to return

-   Only used in a block, pop a value from the stack and raise a special internal exceptiion and begin unwinding the stack.
+   Only used in a block, pop a value from the stack and raise a special internal exception and begin unwinding the stack.
 The toplevel method scope will rescue the exception and return the value.